North Island Volcanic Plateau: Geology

-The entire area of the plateau is above 300 metres, with a considerable proportion of it more than 800 metres above sea level.
+The plateau is entirely above 200 metres, with much of the part south of Lake Taupō more than 800 metres above sea level.
+This reflects that the underlying marine sedimentary deposits and subsequent volcanic deposits related to the Taupō Rift have been raised by up to a maximum of 2.5 km during the last 5 million years in the central North Island.
+Such a process of surface uplift in an extensional regime is believed to be related to the continental nature of the underlying plate.

 Climate

 The plateau has a mild climate although the temperature regularly falls below freezing in winter and snow can fall between March and October.
 Of all North Island regions, the Volcanic Plateau is closest to having a continental climate.
 The period of maximum snow is July to September.
 Sudden blizzard conditions can be experienced on the volcanoes in winter.
 Such conditions have killed climbers as recently as 2019.
 The Desert Road on State Highway 1 is often closed by snow in winter for brief periods.

 Flora

-The natural vegetation of the area includes the podocarp conifers including rimu (Dacrydium cupressinum), miro (Prumnopitys ferruginea), matai (Prumnopitys taxifolia), totara (Podocarpus totara) and kahikatea (Dacrycarpus dacrydioides) and hardwoods that once covered this whole area before the eruption of Taupō and other volcanoes.
+The natural vegetation of the area includes the podocarp conifers including rimu (Dacrydium cupressinum), miro (Prumnopitys ferruginea), mataī (Prumnopitys taxifolia), tōtara (Podocarpus totara) and kahikatea (Dacrycarpus dacrydioides) and hardwoods that once covered this whole area before the eruption of Taupō and other volcanoes.
 To the west of the three large volcanoes, the land is rough forested hill country, while the north close to Lake Taupō is more fertile and undulating and much has been cleared for farming.
 The forest used to extend to the west coast and there are still patches of natural vegetation in wetlands including the Horowhenua floodplains.

 However to the south of Taupō the barren, ash-laden soils and harsh alpine climate leave the high land largely bare and unprofitable, capable of growing only scrubby plants.
-This area is known as the Rangipo Desert although it is not a true desert as the annual rainfall is over 1,000mm PA and the real reason for the low and sparse vegetation was the mass sterilization of seeds caused by the 26,000-year-old Taupō eruption, which swept white-hot ignimbrite through this valley.
-Prior to this cataclysmic event this area was forested and stumps of charcoalized trees can be seen where soil has eroded.
+This area is known as the Rangipo Desert although it is not a true desert as the annual rainfall is over 1,000mm PA and the real reason for the low and sparse vegetation was the mass sterilisation of seeds caused by the 26,000-year-old Taupō eruption, which swept white-hot ignimbrite through this valley.
+Prior to this cataclysmic event this area was forested and stumps of charcoalised trees can be seen where soil has eroded.

 Around Taupō itself there are geothermal areas with specialised plant life such as the prostrate kanuka (a subspecies of kunzea ericoides).

 Further to the east of the plateau lies more rough hill country in the Kaimanawa Ranges, a popular hunting area for wild red and sika deer.
 The tops of the mountains are open and tussock covered.
 Helicopters and light aircraft can land on a rough air strip.
 Hunting range in the bush is often 50 m or less but in the open tops the range can be much further.
 The area to the south, around Lake Moawhango is richer in plant life.
 Finally there are areas of beech forest and alpine vegetation at higher elevations throughout the region.